joelouthan/theologic.us/content/posts/here-is-love/2018-06-04-here-is-love-to-whom-are-we-saved-romans-829e.md

 Remember Romans 8:14–17 For all who are led by the Spirit of God are sons of God.
 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”
 The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.

 And just so we are clear: the term firstborn might be a weird adjective to describe the Word of God who has always been from eternally past.
-But remember that Christ is the Alpha and the Omega, the Beginning and the End —the creator, founder, begetter, and perfector of our faith.
+But remember that Christ is the Alpha and the Omega, the Beginning and the End —the creator, founder, begetter, and perfecter of our faith.

-And since he proceeds everything, in a strange, “outside-of-time” way, it is the firstborn, founder and perfector of all the faith of the saints, both in the New and in the Old Testament.
+And since he proceeds everything, in a strange, “outside-of-time” way, it is the firstborn, founder and perfecter of all the faith of the saints, both in the New and in the Old Testament.

 So, we see He is first and preeminent.
 But God did not just merely save us in order to be first.
 Let’s take a look at the promises of God: